 Got some spare time on your hands and want to put it to good use for a worthwhile cause?
-Take a look at our rundown of great volunteering opportunities across the city.
+Take a look at our rundown of great volunteering opportunities in Hong Kong.

 This charity aims to help domestic workers who become pregnant and have their work contracts unlawfully terminated by employers.
 Pathfinders helps by assisting with visa status, options for returning home and adoption choices, and it welcomes volunteers.